Türi

 Türi is a town in Järva County, Estonia.
 It is the administrative centre of Türi Parish.
-Since 2000, Türi is known as the "spring capital" of Estonia.
+Due to its spring flower fairs, which have been held since 1977 and are known throughout Estonia, Türi has also been known as the "spring capital" of Estonia since 2000.

 It has a railway station on the Tallinn - Viljandi railway line operated by Elron (rail transit).